This page contains information on:

 - Orthodontics and Dentofacial Orthopedics

 Undergraduate education majors are required to meet with an academic adviser in Education Student Services prior to registering each semester.
-Applicants to a teacher education certification and/or degree program must pass the C-BASE test and complete a special application packet by the December 10 deadline.
+Students must apply and be admitted into the professional Teacher Education program.
+More information can be found on the School of Education website.

 Graduate students must have an approved program of study on file prior to completing the final 15 credit hours of their degree program.
 Degree program outlines are available in the Education Student Services Office.
 Departmental faculty advise all graduate students.
 Most CPCE courses are restricted to CPCE majors.
 Please contact CPCE at 816-235-2722 for exceptions.
 Programs in counseling psychology, counselor education and educational administration require a special application packet.